brajeshwar/brajeshwar.github.io/_posts/2010/2010-08-13-what-do-we-expect-from-microsofts-ie9-beta.md

----
-layout: post
-title: What do we expect from Microsoft's IE9 Beta!
+# What do we expect from Microsoft's IE9 Beta!
----

 Sometime back Microsoft revealed the latest <a href="http://ie.microsoft.com/testdrive/">Internet Explorer 9</a> through various public releases.
 They are readying to release the IE9 Beta and are anticipating a good response from the community.